vakaruge/vakaruge.github.io/index.md

 - Leveraged by sweet rewards (money! :moneybag:)

 ## Activities and Games?
 Since everyone has a busy IRL schedule, it was decided that the activities and games carried out will be relatively non-cumbersome.
 Activities that can be carried out during free time or on breaks during or aftr office hours.
 And also provide plenty of time to complete them so that one is not overwhelmed by them.
+Some of this include:
+- Mini hackaton type events with twists
+- Creating proposals for intresting projects
+- CTF type of events
+- Games and gamified things
+- Scavenger hunts
+- And many more!

 ## Who is organizing all this?
 Please just like you and me, who dreams of a better ICT sector in Maldives, and better conditions for all fellow community members!
 Behind the scenes, it is funded by generous benefactors who loves the Maldivian ICT community and wishes the best for them.